vaconingham/mqtt-mosquitto/README.md

 # MQTT Service

+### News

+This project was recently created using Django.
+Visit the `django-implementation` branch for more information.

 ### Overview

 This is an example of a production ready MQTT service written in Python with a Eclipse Mosquitto broker running inside a Docker cotainer.